 How to use the Kirkpatrick Evaluation Model to measure learning effectiveness

 Learning evaluation is an essential part of training and education programmes.
+It is a great way to assess if you are using the core instructional design models correctly and effectively.
 It helps instructors and course providers understand the impact the training had on participants and organisations.
 It also offers an opportunity for improvement and proof of effectiveness to be presented for managers and high-level executives.

-The model divides the training evaluation into four levels used to determine the effectiveness of your training.
+There are four Kirkpatrick levels of evaluation used to determine the effectiveness of your training.
 Progressing from first impressions of the training to having the knowledge, to applying that knowledge, to lasting behaviour change, and then to organizational effects.

 Become a Digital Learning professional with our Diploma